affiliate disclosure

 Next, it processes the information in HTML and sends it to the user’s browser.

-While there are many WordPress cache plugins today, I only recommend WP Rocket, Wp Super Cache, and W3 Total Cache.
+While there are many WordPress cache plugins today, I only recommend WP Rocket, WP Super Cache, and W3 Total Cache.

 WP Rocket is a complete WordPress speed optimization plugin that provides excellent services to the following: